 8. AMF sends the acknowledgement received in step 7 to the DCF via Namf_N1messageNotify service.

-9. DCF indicates AMF in the Ndcf_UEDataCollection_UPNotify message that user plane connection between the UE and DCF has been established.

-10. The AMF stores the UE data collection-UP context.
-The UE data collection-UP context indicates which DCF the UE has established a user plane connection with.

-Editor's note: Whether step 9 and 10 is needed is FFS.

-11. Since the UE maintains a mapping of Event IDs to the corresponding required data type, the DCF only needs to send the Event ID to the UE to trigger the UE perform the data measurement.
+9. Since the UE maintains a mapping of Event IDs to the corresponding required data type, the DCF only needs to send the Event ID to the UE to trigger the UE perform the data measurement.
 The DCF sends a data collection request to the UE, which includes the Event ID.

-12. UE locally maps the Event ID to the specific data types that need to be collected.
+10. UE locally maps the Event ID to the specific data types that need to be collected.
 The UE interacts with the RAN to obtain measurement configurations and reference signalling, then performs the required data collection.